polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

    > Configure the server with the appropriate configuration.
 For more information about server configurations, see "server configuration".

-- Avoid giving the users multiple paths to select when working through procedures.
+- Avoid giving the user multiple paths to select from when working through procedures.
 When you avoid giving the user choices, your documentation should lead all users to the same end result (for example, starting the server).